-Australian Institute of Health and Welfare (2017) Risk factors to health, AIHW, Australian Government, accessed 02 October 2022.
+Australian Institute of Health and Welfare (2022) Diabetes: Australian facts, AIHW, Australian Government, accessed 04 December 2022.

 Australian Institute of Health and Welfare.
-Risk factors to health [Internet].
-Canberra: Australian Institute of Health and Welfare, 2017 [cited 2022 Oct.
-2].
-Available from: https://www.aihw.gov.au/reports/risk-factors/risk-factors-to-health
+Diabetes: Australian facts [Internet].
+Canberra: Australian Institute of Health and Welfare, 2022 [cited 2022 Dec.
+4].
+Available from: https://www.aihw.gov.au/reports/diabetes/diabetes

 Get citations as an Endnote file:

-The initial stages of type 2 diabetes, also known as pre-diabetes, are characterised by impaired glucose regulation.
-This includes both impaired fasting glucose (IFG) and impaired glucose tolerance (IGT).
-People who have IFG or IGT are at risk for future development of diabetes and cardiovascular disease.
+The initial stages of type 2 diabetes, also known as pre-diabetes, are characterised by impaired glucose regulation, including both impaired fasting glucose (IFG) and impaired glucose tolerance (IGT) (WHO and IDF 2006).
+IFG is characterised by higher than usual levels of glucose in the blood when fasting (in the range of 6.1 to 6.9 mmol/L) but less than diabetes levels (at least 7.0 mmol/L).
+People who have IFG or IGT are at risk of future development of diabetes.
+Without intervention, approximately 1 in 3 people living with pre-diabetes will develop type 2 diabetes within 10 years (Bell et al. 2020).

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.